ZacZe/HandUX/README.md

 # Hi.
-Welcome to HandUX, a hand-tracking tool.
+Welcome to HandUX, a hand-tracking controller for PCs.

-<mark> !!!
-THIS IS A WORK IN PROGRESS, I WILL DIVIDE THE PROGRAM INTO INDIVIDUAL MODULES FOR EASY VIEWING !!! </mark>

 ## Requirements:
 You must have the following installed:
+- Python 3.12 (3.13> is not supported by mediapipe)

 - mediapipe (Python)
 - OpenCV-Python (Python)
 - PYAutoGUI (Python)
-- numpy (Python)

 ## How to Use:
 The cursor is controlled by the movement of the tip of the index finger.